Skyscraper Case Study

 As with any action movie worth its salt, the structure turns out to be anything but safe, with the skyscraper coming under attack from a squad of tactical terrorists whom Sawyer must avoid or eliminate.
 One catastrophe follows another, and Sawyer is eventually compelled to – in true Dwayne Johnson style – climb outside of the Pearl, rappel down the side of the neon-stripped building, and swing into a room through a turbine; all with the glistening Hong Kong landscape stretching into the precipitous distance below.

-“It wouldn’t be the same movie if he just took an elevator went and flipped the switch,” laughs Geoff Anderson, VFX producer on Skyscraper.
+“It wouldn’t be the same movie if he just took an elevator went and flipped the switch,” laughs Geoff Anderson, visual effects producer on Skyscraper.
 “We needed to create a sense of acrophobia, and that meant convincing the viewer that they were up high with Sawyer on the edge of this building – not acting on a soundstage.”

 Dwayne Johnson was shot on set against a sheet of glass, from which the Image Engine team could extract reflections for use in the final constructed shot.
 “We ended up replacing the entire Hong Kong background and sky with CG elements as Sawyer creeps across the side of the Pearl,” says Kimbacher.
 “Most of the plate photography took place across large, green screen blocks, which we replaced with the narratively appropriate surrounding environments.
 We did a lot of reframing to communicate the danger of the situation, showing Sawyer to be a small figure against the monolith of this towering CG skyscraper.
 It gives everything a great sense of scale.”